-The International Organization for Migration (IOM) established its operations in Libya in 2006.
+The International Organization for Migration (IOM) established its operations in Türkiye in 1991.
 Across the country IOM provides a comprehensive response to the humanitarian needs of migrants, internally displaced persons, returnees and host communities through humanitarian direct assistance, recreational activities, and a variety of other efforts.
-Learn more about IOM in Turkey.
+Learn more about IOM in Türkiye.

 Established in 1951, IOM is the leading intergovernmental organization in the field of migration and works closely with governmental, intergovernmental and non-governmental partners.